Table of Contents

 Descope is a customer MFA provider and a full-feature, no/low-code CIAM platform built to make MFA and passwordless login simple, secure, and adaptable for any external-facing application.
 Designed for developers and product teams, Descope enables the creation of frictionless authentication flows that combine multiple authentication methods such as passkeys, one-time passcodes, magic links, and biometrics.

 Its visual workflow editor and extensive SDK library allow teams to design, test, and deploy adaptive MFA and passwordless experiences without writing backend code or managing infrastructure.
+As co-founder Slavik Markovich has put it, the goal behind Descope’s no-code approach is to “de-scope” authentication from every app developer’s daily work, so teams can focus on their core product instead of building, maintaining, and updating login flows themselves.

-Beyond MFA, Descope supports multi-tenant SSO, fine-grained access control, and orchestration across B2C and B2B environments.
-Developers can connect risk engines, fraud detection tools, and external identity providers within the same flow to create intelligent, context-aware authentication journeys.
+Beyond MFA, Descope supports multi-tenant SSO, fine-grained access control, and orchestration across B2C and B2B environments. eams can connect risk engines, fraud detection tools, and external identity providers within the same flow to protect user accounts while keeping login experiences fast and consistent across customers, partners, and AI agents.

 Key capabilities